-I thank Pablo Guerrero-García, from the University of Málaga (Spain), for many useful comments which improved the paper.
+I thank Pablo Guerrero-García of the University of Málaga (Spain) and the anonymous referee, for many useful comments which improved this paper.

-A. Skew Coordinate Transformations
+A Skew Coordinate Transformations

 Many starting board positions are equivalent by reflection and/or rotation of the board.
 For the triangular board T_n , we consider a reflection f about the vertical axis, and a rotation r counter-clockwise by 120°.
 These transformations are useful inside programs to convert solutions.
 In skew coordinates these two coordinate transformations have a simple form, given by